Skip to main content

 Slaughter at Taiji and the Faroes

-Japan is also among a small number of countries and territories that also hunt small whales and dolphins.
+Japan is also among a number of countries and territories that also hunt small whales and dolphins.
 Japan’s dolphin hunt in the town of Taiji has become infamous because of its cruelty and links to the captivity industry.
-Similarly, the Faroe Islands’ annual drive hunts kill entire schools of small whales and dolphins, including hundreds of pilot whales, for their meat each summer.
+Similarly, the Faroe Islands’ annual drive hunts kill entire groups of small whales and dolphins, including hundreds of pilot whales, for their meat each summer.
+Notably, however, most Faroese people do not participate in the hunts or eat whale meat.

 A fin whale mom with swimming with their calf